-The Independent Scientific Advisory Group (ISAG) is made up of both experts and lay members.
-The experts include not only those with research expertise in transplantation, but also research leaders in broader areas such as immunobiology and genetics and also a representative from industry.
-The ISAG performs an annual assessment of the progress and scientific outputs of the BTRU and evaluates value for money based on activity levels and staff contribution.
-The factors considered by the ISAG are levels of additional external funding leveraged as a result of the infrastructural benefits of the BTRU.
+The Independent Steering Committee (ISC) is made up of both experts and lay members.
+The experts include not only those with research expertise in transplantation, but also research leaders in broader areas.
+The ISC performs an annual assessment of the progress and scientific outputs of the BTRU and evaluates value for money based on activity levels and staff contribution.
+The factors considered by the ISC are levels of additional external funding leveraged as a result of the infrastructural benefits of the BTRU.
 They also assess the level of engagement with external collaborators, industry and impact on patient care.

 Stephen Wigmore, Chair of the ISC

 Professor Steve Wigmore is the Regius Chair of Clinical Surgery and Head of the Department of Surgery at the University of Edinburgh.
 He is an experienced liver transplant surgeon based at the Royal Infirmary of Edinburgh.
 He is also the Surgeon to the Queen in Scotland and Treasurer of the British Journal of Surgery (BJS) Society.
 He is a past President of the British Transplantation Society and is the Editor in Chief of the journal HPB, the official journal of the International Hepato-Pancreato-Biliary Association (IHPBA).
 He is the Honorary Secretary of the James IV Association of Surgeons for the British Isles and Rest of the World.